temperlang/temperlang-blog/posts/stretching.md

 *Failure Is Not Not an Option* but Some Option is not a Failure?!
-This article discusses Nicomachean Ethics: Aristotle’s take on the virtues of exceptions catching vs result checking for error handling.
+This article discusses Nicomachean Ethics: Aristotle’s take on the virtues of exceptions vs result checking for error handling.
 Exception handling is also super important to programmers.
 An interface isn’t idiomatic if programmers can’t rely on practices that have worked before to meet failure-handling responsibilities.